Why You’ll Love this Beer-Kissed Award-Winning Chili

 - 1 tablespoon garlic powder

-- 1 (28 ounce) can crushed tomatoes with puree
+- 1 can (28 ounce) crushed tomatoes with puree

 - 1 pinch red pepper flakes